Expired Nursing License ~ Texas Board of Nursing (BON)

 Dallas-Texas-Nurses-Attorney-01

 If you’ve been practicing on an expired license, this could impact your nursing career.
-Call (512) 829-5619 to schedule a free consultation with nurse attorney, Kevin Keaney.
-Please note that we only help nurses, nursing students, and nursing applicants – with licensing and disciplinary issues.
+Call (512) 829-5619 to schedule a free consultation with nurse's attorney, Kevin Keaney.
+Note that the free consultation is ONLY for professional licensing matters.

 Please make note that in addition to helping nurses in Texas with licensing issues related to expired nursing licenses, our law firm also helps with: violation of boundaries, continuing ed violations, substance abuse, criminal arrests, sexual misconduct, lying and falsification of documents, and dishonesty, fraud and deceit.